Last modified: May 02, 2019 | Previous Versions

 1.2 Admin Console; Projects; API Keys.
 Customer will administer the Services through the online Admin Console.
 To access the Services, Customer must create Project(s) and use its API key(s) in accordance with the Documentation.

 1.3 Accounts.
-Customer must have an Account to use the Services.
-Customer is responsible for the information it provides in connection with the Account, its passwords, and use of its Account.
+Customer must have an Account.
+Customer is responsible for: (a) the information it provides in connection with the Account; (b) maintaining the confidentiality and security of the Account and associated passwords; and (c) any use of its Account.

 2. Payment Terms.